How Do You Help Your Family Become More Organized?

 - The average American wastes 55 minutes a day (roughly 12 days a year) looking for things they own but can’t find.
 Newsweek

-One of the lessons I impart on my clients, and students, is that the more organized we are, the more productive we are, and ultimately – the more freedom we have to do the things we want to do.
+One of the lessons I impart on my clients, and students, is that the more organized we are – or when we become more organized – the more productive we are.
+Ultimately, we then have more freedom we have to do the things we want to do.

 When I arrived in Boston, Avery assured me that she was ready.
 Although she had an exam on move-out day, she had organized her dorm, brought in boxes, arranged UPS pick-up, and had already purged.
 I openly praised her however in my mind, I was Tiger Mom, thinking that she had better have the room organized or a summer of hard labor would lay ahead.
 At the dorm, although it appeared to be chaos, Avery had indeed organized things in her own way.
 Two and a half hours later, we were in our Uber off to have dinner and celebrate the end to her first year with a short shopping trip and sushi.